input-output-hk/partner-chains-smart-contracts/docs/Specification.md

 - `DsKeyPolicy`: tokens identifying the distributed set entries ([Distributed Set](./DistributedSet.md))
 - `CheckpointValidator`: validator handling checkpoints ([7.](#7-checkpointing))
 - `CheckpointPolicy`: oneshot token identifying the UTxO holding the checkpoint ([7.](#7-checkpointing))
+- `VersionOraclePolicy`: versioning tokens that store script ID and its version ([8.](#8-versioning-system))
+- `VersionOracleValidator`: validator that stores versioning tokens and manages updates and invalidation of versions

 All of these policies/validators are parameterised by the sidechain parameters, so we can get unique minting policy and validator script hashes.